 - Environmental Irritants: Dust, pollen, smoke and other environmental irritants can cause excessive phlegm production.
 If your French Bulldog is regularly exposed to these irritants, it can cause a build up of phlegm.

 - Infection: An infection can cause inflammation in the airways which can lead to a build up of phlegm.
-The most common cause of infection in French Bulldogs is kennel cough, which is a highly contagious respiratory infection.
+The most common cause of infection in French Bulldogs is kennel cough, which is a highly contagious respiratory infection and may result in french bulldog coughing and phlegm.

 - Allergies: Allergies can trigger inflammation in the airways and cause a build up of phlegm.
 If your French Bulldog is showing signs of an allergy, take them to the vet for a proper diagnosis.